Flat Plate Solar Collector, Conjugated Heat Transfer (CHT)

 Flat Plate Solar Collectors Methodology

-The simulation was conducted by solving Navier-Stokes equations for fluid flow and energy equations for heat transfer.
+The simulation was conducted by solving Navier-Stokes equations for fluid flow, energy equations for heat transfer, and DO radiation for direct irradiation.
 The boundary conditions were set as follows:

 – Outlet pressure = atmospheric pressure